weka/amg-utils/tools/amg-qad/README.md

 - Records execution time and basic logs
 - Reliable and fast for development

-### 2. AMGctl Integration Test
+### 2. AMGctl Fetch Latest Test
 - Downloads the latest `amgctl` binary from GitHub releases
-- Validates the binary version matches expected (0.1.16)
+- Validates the binary version matches the current amg-qad version
 - Records download time, execution logs, and validation results
 - Real integration test for the AMG ecosystem